munificent/craftinginterpreters/book/a-map-of-the-territory.md

 The first bit of analysis that most languages do is called **binding** or **resolution**.
 For each **identifier** (variable name) we find out where that name is defined and wire the two together.
-This is where **scope** comes into play—the region of source code where a certain name can be used to refer to a certain declaration.
+This is where **scope** comes into play -- the region of source code where a certain name can be used to refer to a certain declaration.

 If the language is <span name="type">statically typed</span>, this is when we type check.
 Once we know where `a` and `b` are declared, we can also figure out